An amputation is the surgical removal of a all or part of an arm or leg due to injury, infection, or injury.

 Open reduction and internal fixation (ORIF) is a type of surgery used to stabilize and heal a broken bone.
 You might need this procedure to treat your broken ankle.

-Ankle fusion is a type of surgery to fuse the bones of your ankle into one piece.
+Ankle fusion is a type of surgery to fuse the bones of your ankle into 1 piece.
 It's also known as ankle arthrodesis.
 The surgery is usually done to treat arthritis in the ankle.

 Ankle replacement surgery is the replacement of a damaged ankle joint with an artificial implant.